crypto101/book/message-authentication-codes.rst

 ^^^^

 AEAD is a feature of certain modes of authenticated encryption.
-Such modes of operation are called AEAD modes.
+Such modes of operation are called :term:`AEAD mode`\s.
 It starts with the premise that many messages actually consist of two parts:

 -  The actual content itself